ctrl-erik/100-days-of-code-log/README.md

 - Worked on a rock, paper, scissors game, where you play against your program.
 It was a fun way to summarze everything I reviewed today.
 - I am close to getting out of my comfort zone with python.
 Looking forwards to the challenge.

+---

+## Python Loops
+### Day 5: June 5th, 2021 - Saturday

+**Today's Progress**
+- Today was focused on Python loops and the new functions they come with.
+- Created a password generator for the final project.

+---